huggingface/blog/whisper-spec-dec.md

 While the transcription accuracy is exceptional, the inference time is very slow.
 A 1 hour audio clip takes upwards of 6 minutes to transcribe on a 16GB T4 GPU, even after leveraging inference optimisations like [flash attention](https://huggingface.co/docs/transformers/perf_infer_gpu_one#flashattention-2), half-precision and chunking.

-In this Google Colab, we demonstrate how Speculative Decoding can be employed to reduce the inference time of Whisper by a **factor of 2**, while mathematically ensuring exactly the **same outputs** are achieved from the model.
+In this blog post, we demonstrate how Speculative Decoding can be employed to reduce the inference time of Whisper by a **factor of 2**, while mathematically ensuring exactly the **same outputs** are achieved from the model.
 As a result, this method provides a perfect drop-in replacement for existing Whisper pipelines, since it provides free 2x speed-up while maintaining the same accuracy.
+For a more streamlined version of the blog post with fewer explanations but all the code, see the accompanying [Google Colab](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/speculative_decoding.ipynb).

 ## Speculative Decoding